pip-services/pip-services-docs/content/en/python/data/persistence/identifiable_memory_persistence.md

 Important points

-- The data items must implement [iidentifiable](../../../commons/data/iidentifiable).
+- The data items must implement [IIdentifiable](../../../commons/data/iidentifiable).
 - In basic scenarios child classes shall only override **get_page_by_filter**, **get_list_by_filter** or **delete_by_filter** operations with a specific filter function.
 All other operations can be used out of the box.
-- In complex scenarios child classes can implement additional operations by accessing cached items via this._items property and calling **save** method on updates.
+- In complex scenarios child classes can implement additional operations by accessing cached items via the this._items property and calling the **save** method on updates.

 #### Configuration parameters